septentrio-gnss/mosaicG5-HAT/README.md

 More info about licensing can be found here: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) and [open source](https://www.oshwa.org/definition/)

 ## Disclaimer
 This project is **offered as-is**.
 The main interfaces have been tested, but the design has not been fully checked or approved by the author or Septentrio.
 You are responsible for how you use it in your own projects.
-For guidance on working with Septentrio’s GNSS mosaic modules, we suggest reaching out to Septentrio directly.
+For guidance on working with Septentrio’s GNSS mosaic-G5 modules, we suggest reaching out to Septentrio directly.

 Support website: https://www.septentrio.com/en/support
 ### Documentation Sections